bbauska/UC-Davis-JS-Basics/readme.md

   alt="Interneting is hard: a Great Place for Learning HTML &amp; CSS." />
 <!-- ![](./images/image040.png){width="4.0in" height="2.06965769903762in"} -->

-And a good place to go is this Interneting Is Hard website here (<https://internetishard.com>) .
+<p>And a good place to go is this <a href="https://internetishard.com">
+Interneting Is Hard website</a>.
 This is a really great tutorial.
 They&apos;ve got a lot of really great, it&apos;s very simple the way they&apos;ve explained things.
 And they&apos;ve got a lot of great examples and tutorials here that will help you with learning HTML and CSS, and it&apos;s free.
 So I recommend going and looking through the Interneting Is Hard website if you need to get caught up I need you to know in CSS.
-Well, if you&apos;ve never done any HTML and CSS at all, then maybe take a course in HTML and CSS before diving into JavaScript.
+Well, if you&apos;ve never done any HTML and CSS at all, then maybe take a course in HTML and CSS before diving into JavaScript.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 41. summary: learn javascript for free (32) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->